MuseCompNet/muse-tech-central/README.md

     - Bits of code used to access various museum APIs.

 - [The Museum System API](https://github.com/smoore4moma/TmsApi)
     - Services to access basic TMS tombstone, exhibition, and object package data.
-Services are written in .NET, clients are jQuery.
+Services are written in .NET but produce platform-independent jsonp.
+Examples use jQuery.